What Are Micro Conversions, Why They Matter & 10 Examples

 To understand how your customers are moving through your sales funnel, it’s crucial to track micro conversions.
 They provide insight into where your buyer journey has friction points and where you can better optimize it.

-In this article, we’ll define what a micro conversion is and then take a look at 10 user actions you can track as micro conversions.
-Let’s get started!
+In this article, we’ll define what a micro conversion is and then take a look at 10 examples of micro conversions.

 What is a micro conversion?